wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/wwl/manage-regulatory-privacy-requirements-microsoft-priva/includes/2-risk-management-create-manage-policies.md

 #### Matches by data type

 The **Matches by data type** card displays the types of personal data detected by policy matches, and the amount of each type.
 The pie chart helps visually demonstrate whether a certain type of personal data, for example Social Security numbers or credit card numbers, is predominantly represented in the risk scenarios you're trying to identify.

-> [!TIP]
-> When taking a holistic look at the locations, types of data, and number of users involved in policy matches, you may get a better sense as to the types of training and data protection measures needed to help your organization secure the personal data it stores.

 ### Matched items tab